Chalarangelo/30-seconds-of-interviews/README.md

 There are four different phases of component’s lifecycle:

-**Initialization**: In this phase react component prepares setting up the initial state and default props.
+**Initialization**: In this phase, the component prepares setting up the initial state and default props.

-**Mounting**: The react component is ready to mount in the browser DOM.
-This phase covers `getDerivedStateFromProps` and `componentDidMount` lifecycle methods.
+**Mounting**: The react component is ready to mount to the DOM.
+This phase covers the `getDerivedStateFromProps` and `componentDidMount` lifecycle methods.

 **Updating**: In this phase, the component gets updated in two ways, sending the new props and updating the state.
-This phase covers `getDerivedStateFromProps`, `shouldComponentUpdate`, `getSnapshotBeforeUpdate` and `componentDidUpdate` lifecycle methods.
+This phase covers the `getDerivedStateFromProps`, `shouldComponentUpdate`, `getSnapshotBeforeUpdate` and `componentDidUpdate` lifecycle methods.

 **Unmounting**: In this last phase, the component is not needed and gets unmounted from the browser DOM.
 This phase includes the `componentWillUnmount` lifecycle method.